dream-frame/powercord/README.md

 npm i
 npm run plug
 ```
-NOTE: If you're on Linux and had to use this method, run the last command as sudo.
+NOTE: If you're on Linux, run the last command as sudo.

 ### What's broken
 *No known bugs as of now